 BANGLADESH: US Cash To Help Garment Workers

+An ambitious $2.1 million project aimed at improving labour relations and working conditions in Bangladesh's garment industry by 2005 has been announced.
 The three-year blueprint has been drawn up by the Bangladesh Garment Manufacturers and Exporters Association (BGMEA) and International Labour Organisation, with the bulk of the funding being provided by the US Department of Labour.

 Help test our new apparel sourcing tool.